telerik/blazor-docs/components/editor/overview.md

 ---
 title: Overview
-page_title: Editor Overview
+page_title: Rich Text Editor Overview
-description: Overview of the Editor for Blazor.
+description: Overview of the Blazor Rich Text Editor.
 slug: editor-overview
 tags: telerik,blazor,editor
 published: True
 position: 0
 ---

-# Blazor Editor Overview
+# Blazor Rich Text Editor Overview

-The <a href = "https://www.telerik.com/blazor-ui/editor" target="_blank">Blazor HTML Editor component</a> enables your users to create rich textual content through a What-You-See-Is-What-You-Get (WYSIWYG) interface and delivers a set of tools for creating, editing, and formatting text, paragraphs, lists, and other HTML elements.
+The <a href = "https://www.telerik.com/blazor-ui/editor" target="_blank">Blazor Rich Text Editor component</a> enables your users to create rich textual content through a What-You-See-Is-What-You-Get (WYSIWYG) interface and delivers a set of tools for creating, editing, and formatting text, paragraphs, lists, and other HTML elements.

-#### To use the Telerik Editor for Blazor:
+#### To use the Blazor Rich Text Editor:

 1. Add the `<TelerikEditor>` tag.
 1. Bind its `Value` to the `string` field you want to get the HTML content in.